run-llama/create-llama/templates/types/multiagent/fastapi/README-template.md

 poetry run generate
 ```

-Third, run the all the services in one command:
+Third, run all the services in one command:

 ```shell
 poetry run python main.py